ibm-mas/ansible-devops/docs/roles/gpu_install.md

 - Default Value: `gpu-operator-resources`

 ### nfd_channel
 The channel to subscribe to for the nfd operator installation and updates.
-Available channels may be found in the package manifest of nfd in openshift.
+Available channels may be found in the package manifest of nfd operator in openshift.

 - Environment Variable: `NFD_CHANNEL`
 - Default Value: `stable`

 ### gpu_namespace
 The namespace where the NVIDIA GPU operator will be deployed.
 For version 1.8.x, use of single namespace is not supported, therefore namespace is defaulted to `openshift-operators`.
-The suggested namespace to use for versions 1.9.0 and above is `nvidia-gpu-operator`
+NVIDIA's suggested namespace to use for versions 1.9.0 and above is `nvidia-gpu-operator`

 - Environment Variable: `GPU_NAMESPACE`
 - Default Value: `openshift-operators`

 ### gpu_channel
 The channel to subscribe to for the gpu operator installation and updates.
-Available channels may be found in the package manifest of gpu-operator-certified in openshift.
+Available channels may be found in the package manifest of gpu-operator-certified operator in openshift.

 - Environment Variable: `GPU_CHANNEL`
 - Default Value: `v1.8`